SamirTalwar/monospacedmonologues.com/posts/2016-03-17--docker-part-twelve--cleaning-house.md

-# Docker, Part Eleven: Cleaning House
+# Docker, Part Twelve: Cleaning House

 We've come a long way, but as they say, you can't make an omelette without breaking some eggs.